 States banning "conversion therapy" for minors

-Many "ex-gay" organizations claim that they only help people who want to live their lives in accordance with their religious beliefs, and that they only offer their programs for people who want to change.
-However, many participants in "ex-gay" programs are youth who are not enrolling of their own will, but being forced into such programs by parents who have been told by religious leaders that they must change their child.
-A handful of states have begun examining the harm done by "ex-gay" programs.
-At the time of this writing, California and New Jersey have now banned the practice on anyone under 18 years of age, and other states may follow suit.
+Many anti-LGBTQ activists claim that they only help people who want to live their lives in accordance with their religious beliefs, and that they only offer their programs for people who want to change.
+However, many participants in "conversion therapy" programs are youth who do not enroll in the programs of their own will, but who are forced into such programs by parents who have been told by religious leaders that they must change their child.
+A handful of states have begun examining the harm done by "conversion therapy" programs that seek to change the sexual orientation or the gender identity of a minor.
+At the time of this writing, six states (California, Illinois, New Jersey, New York, Oregon, and Vermont) and the District of Columbia have now taken steps to ban the harmful practice on anyone under 18 years of age.

-In reporting, the terms "conversion therapy" or "reparative therapy" should be avoided whenever possible (except in quoted material), as it is most often used to insinuate that lesbian, gay, and bisexual people are "disordered" or "broken" and need to be "repaired."
-It is usually best simply to describe the actions and motivations of those who seek to change the orientation of lesbian, gay, and bisexual people.
+In reporting, the terms "conversion therapy" or "reparative therapy" should be placed in quotation marks or avoided altogether, as the terms are most often used to insinuate that people attracted to the same sex, or who are transgender, are "disordered" or "broken" and need to be "repaired."
+It is usually best simply to describe the actions and motivations of those who seek to change the orientation of people attracted to the same sex and/or someone's gender identity.

-Any story about "ex-gay" programs should include the perspective of "ex-gay" survivors.
-For each "success story" featured by "ex-gay" activists, there are hundreds who have gone through the programs with no change in orientation, but who have suffered trauma, depression, even suicidal thoughts or actions.
+Any story about "conversion therapy" programs should include the perspective of those who survived it.
+For each "success story" featured by "conversion therapy" activists, there are hundreds who have gone through the programs with no change in orientation or gender identity, but who have suffered trauma, depression, even suicidal thoughts or actions.
 Networks like Beyond Ex-Gay have been created to provide support and healing for those who have been harmed by ex-gay programs.
-Beyond Ex-Gay has surveyed survivors of "ex-gay" programs, and the results may be found on their web site.
+Beyond Ex-Gay has surveyed survivors of "ex-gay" programs, and the results may be found on the organization's website.